BLACKROCK INVESTMENT INSTITUTE | AUGUST 2024

 BlackRock strategic views

 Our capital market assumptions are part of our wider portfolio construction toolkit.
-Using our capital market assumptions, that explicitly account for uncertainty and different pathways for asset class returns, we can employ robust optimisation techniques to design hypothetical downside-aware strategic portfolios.
-We blend portfolio return drivers alpha, factors and index – to help ensure the portfolio risk budget is used efficiently and cost effectively.
+Using our capital market assumptions, that explicitly account for uncertainty and different pathways for asset class returns, we can employ robust optimization techniques to design hypothetical downside-aware strategic portfolios.
+We blend portfolio return drivers – alpha, factors and index – to help ensure the portfolio risk budget is used efficiently and cost effectively.
 To size allocations to private markets, we consider liquidity risk linked to the cashflow requirements of the investor.
 We show below how our toolkit can be deployed to design strategic asset allocations for specific client types, based on their individual needs, objectives and constraints.

 Criteria Description